Ricardo-Santo/analytics_engineering_dbt/dvd_rental_proj/README.md

-# Welcome to our dbt Project

-Developed by:

-Ricardo Espírito Santo

-Rodolfo Fernandes

 ## Project Overview

 As part of this analytics engineering project, we were tasked with answering key operational and financial questions from the CEO of a DVD rental company.
 Using dbt to build reliable, testable data models, we answered the following: